New garbage and organics carts in 2017

 - Your two free carts will be delivered in 2017 (find delivery dates for all collection zones on the map below)

 - Start using your carts as soon as you receive them

 - Use your new carts for four weeks, to decide if the size you received is right for you

 - Following the mandatory four-week trial, let us know if you would like a different size, and you can trade them in

 There is no cost to you for the new carts, no changes to your collection schedule, and you can continue to dispose of the same materials that you do now.

-Are you in collection zone 1?
-You can now exchange your carts for smaller or larger sizes or request additional carts.
+Are you in collection zones 1 or 2?
+You can exchange your carts for smaller or larger sizes or request additional carts.
 Go to the cart exchange request form.